-Since the Jury Street Court House in the centre of Warwick was reopened in 2014 following a major refurbishment, the Unlocking Warwick volunteers have staged a grand Ball just before Christmas each year.
-The 2019 Ball will be held on Saturday 7th December.
+Since the Jury Street Court House in the centre of Warwick was reopened in 2014 following a major refurbishment, the Unlocking Warwick volunteers have staged a Christmas Ball in December each year until the CoVid19 pandemic caused us to cancel the 2020 Ball.

 The restored ballroom with its new oak floor is the perfect setting, and guests usually dress in costumes representative of the 18th and 19th centuries when balls were held regularly in the Court House.
 Although we describe ours as a Regency Ball, in fact the dances are typical of the Playford style, rather than the quadrilles and cotillions that are more accurately termed “Regency”.
 In terms of costume, though, we recommend the simpler Regency styles that are seen in films of Jane Austen novels.